 How to stabilize whipped cream

 There are actually several ways to do this.
 Simply adding certain ingredients to your whipping cream can add volume and stabilize it.
 The most popular ones being cornstarch, powdered sugar, pudding mix and even milk powder.
 But the one I use the most is gelatin.
-I find gelatin or agar agar for a vegan option works the best.
+I find agar agar for a vegan option works the best.
 A little goes a long way.
 A simple add in to create a whipped cream that pipes perfectly and spreads easily.
 This is a basic vanilla whip but you can easily stabilize any of your whip cream recipes by using the same measurement of a 1-1 ratio.
 1 tsp of gelatin to 1 cup of whipping cream.
 It’s easy and works like a charm every time.

 Makes 2 cups

 - 4 teaspoons water

 - ½ teaspoon pure vanilla extract (or flavouring of choice)

 - Add the water to a small microwave safe bowl and sprinkle the unflavored gelatin on top.
 Allow to sit for a couple of minutes to bloom.

 - Transfer the gelatin mixture to the microwave and microwave just a few seconds until the gelatin is fully dissolved and clear.
 Stir the mixture and set aside.
 Make just before adding to prevent it from sitting too long and setting.

 - In the bowl of a stand mixer fitted with the whisk attachment, or in a large mixing bowl using an electric mixer, combine the heavy whipping cream, powdered sugar, and vanilla extract.
 Whip the mixture until it starts to thicken and soft peaks form, then turn the mixer to low speed.
 Add and stir in a tablespoon or two of whipped cream to the gelatin to equalize the temperature.